-Biden touts applications to $28.6B restaurant relief program
+Biden touts $28.6B restaurant relief program, orders tacos

-The Biden administration is highlighting early applications for a $28.6 billion program for eateries that closed, shifted to take-out or restricted the number of diners to combat the coronavirus pandemic.
+The president went to Taqueria Las Gemelas in Washington on Wednesday and ordered lunch.
+The restaurant, owned in part by Mexican immigrants, was a beneficiary of a pilot version of the restaurant relief program.
+It went from 55 employees to seven during the pandemic, though it was able to rehire some workers through the Paycheck Protection Program that predates the Biden administration.

+“The restaurant industry was so badly hurt nationwide,” Biden said Wednesday, the anniversary of Mexico’s victory over French forces at the Battle of Puebla, on May 5, 1862.

-The White House said Wednesday that 186,200 restaurants, bars and other eligible businesses had applied for the program over its first two days of accepting applications.
+The White House said that 186,200 restaurants, bars and other eligible businesses had applied for the program over its first two days of accepting applications.
 More than half of the applicants are owned by women, veterans or people from historically disadvantaged backgrounds.
 The aid for eateries was part of the Biden administration’s broader $1.9 trillion coronavirus relief package.
-President Joe Biden plans to discuss the program in a Wednesday afternoon speech.

 The coronavirus outbreak was especially brutal for restaurants.
 America lost nearly 2,700 dining establishments through last summer, according to the Labor Department.
 About 1.8 million food service jobs also have been lost, though the sector has been gradually returning jobs since last May.